-Multiple Popups on a single Post/Page
+Multiple popups on a single post/page

-To do that, we give each shortcode a unique ID that, at the same time, works as the CSS class to trigger/open the lightbox.
+To do that, we give each shortcode a unique ID which – at the same time – works as the CSS class to trigger/open the lightbox.

 The first video is a YouTube video while the second one is hosted on Vimeo.
 Here’s what the code would look like:

 [wp-video-popup id="video1" video="https://www.youtube.com/watch?v=YlUKcNNmywk"]

 [wp-video-popup id="video2" video="https://vimeo.com/136696258"]

 To add self-hosted videos simply upload your video to your own server.
 The shortcode would then look something like this:

 In the example below, we are learning how to add multiple videos to a single page/post by using an ACF PRO repeater field.
 The setup is fictional where we’re using an image to trigger the video.

 Here is how the repeater field is set up in ACF: